hitokiri-mata/katacoda-courses/kubernetes-chaos/pure-chaos/step4-snowflake-melter.md

 The most common chaos for Kubernetes is to periodically and randomly terminate Pods.

 To define the terminator, all we need is a container that has some logic in it to find the application Pods you just started and terminate them.
-We could write a container, but to keep it simple we just need a script to find an existing container that can run it.
 The Kubernetes API offers all the control we need to find and remove Pods.

+## Client Library with Python

 <img align="right" src="./assets/damiano-baschiera-f1LoTHjRSxo-unsplash.jpg" width=250>
-There are many languages you could use to code this logic.
+There are [several languages](https://kubernetes.io/docs/reference/using-api/client-libraries/) you could use to code this logic.
 For this scenario, we'll choose Python as we can import a helpful Kubernetes API and the script can be loaded into a Python container.
 Let's look at the core of this onion:

 `ccat snowflake_melter.py`{{execute}}